$0 Cost- Sign-up for additional resources and support!

 All Young Inventors’ Program materials are FREE – yes, free – thanks to generous donors.
 By registering, you will receive exclusive access to our live trainings for YIP leaders, webinars for young inventors, and resources to assist you as you mentor youth innovators.
-See below for more details about benefits, eligibility (everyone is eligible), and cost (no cost).
+We ask you to register because we want to connect with you so that we can report participation to funders which is essential for our sustainability.
+See below for more details about benefits, eligibility (everyone is eligible).

 We have multiple options to help YIP leaders bring invention education to students in a variety of formats in class, extracurricular time, or after school- in person and remotely.
 The YIP curriculum includes:

-- Developed Lesson Plans designed to be delivered by educators in person with recommendations for virtual learning to allow for direct engagement between teachers and students.
+- Developed Lesson Plans designed to be delivered by educators in person with recommendations for virtual learning to allow for direct engagement between educators and students.

 - New digital resources such as a YIP Inventor Journal, activity worksheets and more.